 Post workout recovery should never be an afterthought.
-The University of Louisiana’s Ragin’ Cajuns insist their athletes take the plunge – a cold one – to accelerate post-workout recovery in their new hydrotherapy room.
-Read more about how this 35′ cold plunge pool gets the job done right.
+The University of Louisiana’s Ragin’ Cajuns insist their athletes take the plunge – a cold one – to accelerate post-workout recovery in their hydrotherapy room.
+This 35′ cold plunge pool gets the job done successfully and fast.

 The SwimEx custom cold plunge tank measures 7’9” x 35’.
 It has benches down each length, a stair entry on both ends, and multiple jets with independent zones.
 The SwimEx chiller system is engineered specifically to keep water temperatures at a consistent 50°F (10°c), ideal for the therapeutic benefits of cold water therapy.

 WHY SHOULD YOU INCLUDE A COLD PLUNGE POOL IN YOUR HYDROTHERAPY ROOM?